 It is important to include some carbohydrate as part of a healthy balanced diet for all people with diabetes.
 All dietary information by Diabetes UK is evidence-based.

 In May 2011, Diabetes UK published evidence-based recommendations for the practical implementation of nutrition advice in the UK.
 The criteria for the grading of recommendations were based upon a paper by Petrie et al on behalf of the Scottish Intercollegiate Guidelines Network.
 The working group consisted of experts in the field of diet and diabetes.
 This was published in the peer-reviewed journal Diabetic Medicine (1).

 Carbohydrate is our body’s preferred source of energy in the diet.
 All carbohydrates are broken down into glucose which is essential fuel for the body, especially the brain.
 The body aims to maintain a constant glucose level in the bloodstream at all times.
 The body keeps a store of glucose as glycogen in the liver for times when we are fasting or need extra glucose

 If carbohydrate intake is severely restricted and glucose stores are exhausted, the fat stores start to be broken down and used as energy.
-During this process toxins called ketones are produced and excreted in the urine, this is known as ketosis.
+During this process, by-products called ketones are produced in the body.
+This is called ketosis.

 In what foods is carbohydrate present?

 Carbohydrate is present in starchy carbohydrate foods such as breads, potatoes, pasta, rice, beans and pulses, as well as in fruit, some vegetables, some dairy foods and sugars.